Provision of secretariat support to the Senate legislative and general purpose standing committees, select committees and certain joint committees.

 Hansard and broadcasting services for public hearings are provided by the Department of Parliamentary Services.
 The office works with the Department of Parliamentary Services to coordinate and enhance the provision of those services.

 Procedural advice and administration

-In 2010–11, committee secretaries provided procedural and administrative advice to committee chairs and members as well as to members of the public, including people seeking information about committee activities or participating in committee inquiries.
+In 2011–12, committee secretaries provided procedural and administrative advice to committee chairs and members as well as to the public, including people seeking information about committee activities or participating in committee inquiries.
 Higher level advice was also provided by the Clerk, Deputy Clerk, Clerk Assistant (Committees) and Senior Clerk of Committees.

-The advice, oral and written, covered a wide variety of procedural issues, such as:
+The advice, oral and written, again covered a wide variety of procedural issues, such as:

 - the establishment of inquiries, the drafting of terms of reference and the membership of committees